What Should You Do if Your Child Is a Bully?

 - Why Do Kids Bully?
 Parents.com.
 Four tips for parents to assess their child’s actions without judgment, understand their behavior and decide on the appropriate consequences.

-- StompOutBullying.org is a leading national nonprofit dedicated to reducing and preventing bullying, discrimination and violence in schools, online and in communities across the country.
-Offers a confidential HelpChat Line for youth ages 13-24.
+- StompOutBullying.org is a national nonprofit focused on bullying and cyberbullying prevention and offers a free, confidential HelpChat for youth ages 13–24.

 - Youth Violence Resources, CDC, offers fact sheets, reports and more about bullying from the Centers for Disease Control and Prevention.